Three base camps will be present in the Region, in Lormont for Fiji, in La Rochelle - Île de Ré for Georgia and in Libourne for Romania.

 Union Bordeaux-Bègles - TOP 14 (first division)

-Bordeaux, capital of Nouvelle-Aquitaine, is a city that's open to the world through its port, its numerous rail links (2h from Paris) and its multiple national and inter-national airlines.
+Bordeaux, capital of Nouvelle-Aquitaine, is a city that's open to the world through its port, its numerous rail links (2h from Paris or Toulouse) and its multiple national and inter-national airlines.
 The largest urban centre to be listed as a UNESCO World Heritage site, its centre city is characterized by its exceptional architecture.
 Its lively terraces along the riverside, its starred restaurants, its evermore vibrant artistic and cultural stage make it a must-visit destination.